unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing an array of [user object](#user-object) if the caller user has permission to get all users.
+* `200 OK`: Returned along with a body containing an array of [user objects](#user-object) if the caller has permission to GET all users.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get all users.
+    * Returned if the caller does not have permission to GET all users.

 ##### Example